DanielKeep/DanielKeep.github.io/src/quick-intro-to-macros.md

         margin-left: 0.22222em;
     }
 </style>

+> **Note**: This article is for an obsolete version of Rust, and has been superceded by the slightly less misleadingly named ["A Practical Intro to Macros in Rust 1.0"](https://danielkeep.github.io/practical-intro-to-macros.html).

+<p></p>

 > **Note**: This article exists as an additional resource for learning about macros in Rust.
 There is also the [official Rust Macros Guide](http://doc.rust-lang.org/guide-macros.html).